-CHC's three policy areas define the work of our programs, coalitions, and advocacy.
+CHC's four policy areas define the work of our programs, coalitions, and advocacy.

-Access & Quality of Healthcare works to reduce disparities in healthcare, improve the quality of healthcare delivery, and preserve the healthcare safety net.
-The Access & Quality of Healthcare coalitions mobilize community resources to increase access to quality care and improve health in the South Los Angeles community, build capacity for community organizing and health policy advocacy, and engage the public engagement in action around these areas.
+Healthcare Systems works to reduce disparities in healthcare, improve the quality of healthcare delivery, and preserve the healthcare safety net.
+The Healthcare Systems coalitions mobilize community resources to increase access to quality care and improve health in the South Los Angeles community, build capacity for community organizing and health policy advocacy, and engage the public engagement in action around these areas.
 Access & Quality's active coalitions are the Coalition for Health & Justice and South Los Angeles Healthcare Roundtable.

 movement within our Community Health & Education policy area with three coalitions: Food Policy Roundtable, Food Resource Development and Coalition for an Active South LA and a community campaign, the Neighborhood Food Watch.

-Expansion & Quality of Healthcare Coverage supports coalitions at the local, state and national levels to expand healthcare coverage and improve outreach, enrollment, retention and utilization in publicly-sponsored healthcare programs.
+Health Coverage supports coalitions at the local, state and national levels to expand healthcare coverage and improve outreach, enrollment, retention and utilization in publicly-sponsored healthcare programs.
 The touchstone project helps families enroll in and use low-cost health insurance program to reduce the number of uninsured children in LA County.
-Expansion & Quality of Healthcare Coverage mobilizes three coalitions--National Covering Kids & Families Network; Covering Kids & Families California; LA Access to Health Coverage Coalition and ABC (Accessing Benefits for Children), one of the first community-based outreach projects in California.
+Health Coverage mobilizes three coalitions--National Covering Kids & Families Network; Covering Kids & Families California; LA Access to Health Coverage Coalition and ABC (Accessing Benefits for Children), one of the first community-based outreach projects in California.